Postage stamps and postal history of Greece: Definitive issues

 In April–May 1941, Greece came under Axis occupation, which lasted until October 1944.
 During this time, regular Greek stamps continued to be issued.
 A new definitive set depicting Greek landscapes including the Meteora monasteries and Aspropotamos River, intended to replace the 1937 "Historical issue", was released in two batches of nine.
 The first was issued in 1942 and consisted of 2, 5, 10, 15, 25, 50, 75, 100 and 200 drachmae values.
 Due to vastly increasing inflation later in the occupation period, the second batch, issued in 1944, bore higher values ranging from 500 to 5,000,000 drachmae.
 This set remained in circulation until 11 November 1944.
 On that date, to accompany a post-occupation money reform, three stamps from the "Historical" set (the 50 lepta and 2 and 5 drachmae values) were issued with the overprint ΔΡΑΧΜΑΙ ΝΕΑΙ (New Drachmae).
 The new exchange rate was fixed at 50 billion old drachmae to 1 new drachma.
 In May 1945, the 6 drachma "Historical" value was issued with the same overprint.

 In 1945 a new set of eight definitives, the "Glory issue", was released.
-Intended to cover regular mail, airmail and international parcel post as well as replace the ΔΡΑΧΜΑΙ ΝΕΑΙ set, it included values of 1 drachma, 3, 5, 10, 20, 50, 100 and 200 drachmae and was perforated 12½ x 13½.
+Intended to cover regular mail, airmail and international parcel post as well as replace the ΔΡΑΧΜΑΙ ΝΕΑΙ set, it included values of 1 drachma, 3, 5, 10, 20, 50, 100 and 200 drachmae and was perforated 12 1/2 × 13 1/2.
 This set was named for its depiction of Nikolaos Gysis' painting The Glory of Psara.

 During the occupation, Greek airmail was limited to two domestic routes; Athens-Thessaloniki and Athens-Heraklion.
 Foreign destinations were likewise restricted to Germany, Italy and certain Axis-occupied countries.
 At first, Greek postage due stamps were converted for airmail use by being overprinted with a small airplane design in red.
 However, these sold out rather quickly, creating the need for a new issue.
 A set of six values (2, 5, 10, 20, 25 and 50 drachmae) with designs by O. Perivolarakis depicting various Anemoi, or wind gods, was released on 15 August 1942.
 This set was re-printed in 1943, with three existing values (10, 25 and 50 drachmae) in different colors from the originals and three new values (100, 200 and 400 drachmae).
 Inflation rendered these stamps useless for mailing by April 1944; they were withdrawn from circulation in July.
 In the meantime, the use of regular stamps to cover airmail rates was allowed.